VectorInstitute/ai-deployment-bootcamp/reference_implementations/aws/step3-terraform/Readme.md

     - It will delete all the resources that were previously created using `terraform apply`.
     - Terraform will ask for confirmation before actually destroying the resources to avoid accidental deletions.

-After successful deployment you will see something like below
+After successful deployment you will see something like below (if not, you can get your API Gateway URL from AWS console)

 ```bash
 Apply complete!
 Resources: 16 added, 0 changed, 0 destroyed.